Calculating business rates

 Business rates are calculated using the same 'multiplier' throughout England, no matter which council is collecting it (except the City of London).

-Every five years the Valuation Office Agency (an agency of the Inland Revenue) carries out a valuation of every business property to determine a 'rateable value' for each one and adds each property to a rating list.
+Every three years the Valuation Office Agency (an agency of the Inland Revenue) carries out a valuation of every business property to determine a 'rateable value' for each one and adds each property to a rating list.

 The rateable value is multiplied by a value, known as the multiplier, to determine the business rates charge for the year (subject to some transitional arrangements which may be in place following each revaluation).